-Bred from the Golden retriever and Maltese, the Golden Retriever Maltese mix currently has no other accepted monikers (although sometimes referred to informally as the Golden Maltese.)
+Bred from the Golden Retriever and Maltese, the Maltese Golden Retriever mix currently has no other accepted monikers (although sometimes referred to informally as the Golden Maltese.)

 The Golden retriever originates in the Scottish highlands, where it was bred as a gamekeeper’s dog and a gundog to the higher-class gentleman.

 The Maltese originated in Malta, where it was bred as a companion dog for royalty and later became a dog of the aristocracy.

 As a newer breed, the Golden Retriever Maltese mix can still vary considerably in appearance, but more dominant traits include:

-- A smaller body size.
+- A smaller body size

-- Shorter legs.
+- Shorter legs

-- A thicker Golden Retriever tail.
+- A thicker Golden Retriever tail

-- More prominent Golden Retriever-like ears.
+- More prominent Golden Retriever-like ears

 - A smaller Maltese-like face with smaller eyes.

-- A wavy Maltese coat.
+- A wavy Maltese coat

-- The coloration of the Golden Retriever.
+- The coloration of the Golden Retriever

-- A medium length.
+- A medium length

-The Golden Retriever Maltese mix can vary a lot in size and weight but tends to stay on the smaller side, standing around 20 and 26 inches tall and weighing between 12 to 15 pounds.
+The Maltese mixed with Golden Retriever can vary a lot in size and weight but tends to stay on the smaller side, standing around 20 and 26 inches tall and weighing between 12 to 15 pounds.